Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

     ms_post      = 1320

 General information is easy to understand.
-The device ID and the revision ID identify the SCSI chip as follows:
+The device ID and the revision ID identify the woke SCSI chip as follows:

 ======= ============= ===========
 Chip    Device id     Revision Id